bioimagesuiteweb/bisweb/doc/DesktopAppsWithElectron.md

         "main" : "biselectron.js"
     }

-(You can look at the bisweb version of this file in [web/package.json](../web/package.json).)
+The bisweb version of this file may be found in [web/package.json](../web/package.json).

-The "main" field stores a pointer to the javascript file that will be executed when the executable starts.
+The `"main"` field stores a pointer to the Javascript file that will be run when the executable starts.
 This is the base or core process.
 This process then starts a second process (a renderer process) by creating a RenderWindow object.
 This second process (and potentially a third and fourth and fifth and ... if more BrowserWindows are created) is effectively a packaged web browser.
 Let's now take a look at a simplified version of [the main electron file](../web/biselectron.js).